There are plenty of factors you want to consider when looking for your first investment property.

 ARV is defined as: How much the property will be worth after you’ve put money into rehabbing it.

-The biggest issue with hard money loans is that they are much more expensive than conventional loans.
+The biggest issue with hard money loans is that they are typically much more expensive than conventional loans.
 They can have as high as an 18% interest rate and you have to pay them back within a shorter period of time as well.

 4. Due diligence